 - 1. Board Members are encouraged to participate in training sessions and conferences of the Nova Scotia Association of Police Governance and Canadian Association of Police Governance, and to take advantage of other training opportunities that will increase their knowledge and capabilities as a Board Member. - 2.
-Board Members are eligible to be reimbursed for all reasonable expenses incurred while on Board business travel or attendance of training sessions, subject to the approval of the Chair in consultation with the CAO and the budget of the Board. - 3.
-A Member's expenses are reimbursed upon the submission of receipts and explanatory expense statements, and must be in accordance with to HRM travel policies and submitted through the CAO's office. - 4.
-Business or training travel of Board Members is authorized by the Chair after consultation with the CAO, if expenses are to be paid by the Board.
+Board Members are eligible to be reimbursed for all reasonable expenses incurred while on Board business travel or attendance at training sessions, subject to the approval of the Chair in consultation with the CAO and the budget of the Board. - 3.
+Member's expenses are reimbursed as follows: - a.
+Expenses need to receive prior travel approval (Travel Approval forms are available from the Legislative Assistant); - b.
+Air travel and hotel booking may be completed by the travel service that supports HRM; - c.
+Out of Travel expense forms (available from the Legislative Assistant) are reimbursed upon the submission of receipts and explanatory expense statements, and must be in accordance with HRM travel policies and submitted to the legislative Assistant who forwards documents for reimbursement; - d.
+Board members are eligible to receive Advance Payment for expenses if the amounts are listed on the Travel Approval form and then listed as received when claiming additional expenses; - e.
+All forms are submitted to the Legislative Assistant, approved by the CAO and forwarded to HRP Finance for payment. - 4.
+Business or training travel of Board Members is authorized by the Chair if budget amounts allow.